Lissan House: Preservation

 Following inheriting the house, Hazel lived with her husband and mother until the former's death in 1986 and the latter's death in 1990.
 From 1990 she lived at Lissan alone.
 By 1997, it had become clear to Hazel that no member of the family would be able financially or practically to inherit the estate.
-After a life devoted to the preservation of what was now an absolutely unique property of great antiquity and historic value, Hazel decided to establish a Charitable Trust which could begin to seek a plan for a viable future for the estate.
-The Farm Yard and walled gardens were immediately put in the care of the Trust and a scheme was sought for the future of the estate.
+After a life devoted to the preservation of what was now an absolutely unique property of great antiquity and historic value, Hazel decided to establish a charitable trust which could begin to form a plan for a viable future for the estate.
+The farmyard and walled gardens were immediately put in the care of the Trust and a scheme was sought for the future of the estate.

-In 2003, the property featured in the TV Series Restoration which promised to the winner of a phone in competition a fund in excess of £1,000,000 for the restoration of the building.
+In 2003, the property featured in the TV series Restoration which promised to the winner of a phone-in competition a fund in excess of £1,000,000 for the restoration of the building.
 Lissan and Hazel, its chatelaine, featured prominently and caught the imagination of the British public.
 As a result, Lissan beat off 28 other properties to make it to the grand final and lost out to the Victoria Baths in Manchester by only 140 votes.
 Sadly however while bringing the estate to huge public attention, the programme resulted in no funding for the project whatsoever.

-The Charitable Trust was thus re-formed in 2004 as the Lissan House Trust.
+The charitable trust was thus re-formed in 2004 as the Lissan House Trust.
 Hazel Radclyffe-Dolling died in April 2006 and under the terms of her will, the entire estate was bequeathed to the Charitable Trust on condition that a viable scheme of restoration was secured within three years of her death.